A record

 IP Address

 An IP address is basically the numerical version of your domain name.
-We use domain names to keep things more…
+Using DNS and A records, your domain name is ‘converted’ into an IP, which is where your website lives.

 jQuery